Apple Upside Down Cake

 The glucose will act as a stabilizer.
 You can use light glucose syrup, corn syrup, or invert sugar, which are all types of glucose.
 The addition of glucose is actually optional, but it helps the caramel not become crystallized.
 The corn syrup contains long chains of glucose molecules that help keep the sucrose molecules in the candy syrup from crystallizing.

 Place the pan over medium high heat.
 Heat should actually be between medium and medium-high.
 If the heat is too low, the caramel will crystallize.
-And if it’s too hot, it can cause some of the syrup starts browning before other bits had a chance to dissolve, which will make the caramel will crystallize.
+And if itโs too hot, it can cause some of the syrup starts browning before other bits had a chance to dissolve, which will make the caramel will crystallize.

 Let the mixture come to a boil, and let it cook.
-Don’t stir or move the pan at all.
+Donโt stir or move the pan at all.
 Let the mixture boil undisturbed.
 At first there will be a lot of bubbles moving very rapid.
 After a few minutes, the bubbles will subside and the syrup will look thicker.

+Once the syrup has a light golden color, immediately remove it from the heat and pour over the apples.
 If you let the caramel sit in the pan, it will burn because the pan is hot and it will continue to cook the caramel, so in a mater of seconds it can become burnt.

 Once you pour the caramel over the apples, set the pan aside and start making the cake batter.